DIBS-Payment-Services/Opencart/README.md

     <?php } ?>

-After this changes you on checkout you can see DIBS logo
+After this changes you on checkout you can see Nets logo